nspu/RecordVoiceLearning/README.md

 # RecordVoiceLearning
-Learn by record questions and answers with you smartphone microphone.
+Learn by record your own questions and answers with you smartphone microphone.

 Record your questions and your answers.
 Then listen the question and try to find the answer.
 You can make different list for different theme.